50 best movies to watch on Netflix right now - TheNewsTrace

 Darkest Hour (2017)

-A near-perfect companion piece to Christopher Nolan’s Dunkirk, Joe Wright’s account of the lead-up to the 1940 evacuation not solely fills in a number of the political background of that now notorious wartime debacle but additionally reclaims Winston Churchill (performed by Gary Oldman) from the dusty pages of historical past books.
+A near-perfect companion piece to Christopher Nolan’s Dunkirk, Joe Wright’s account of the lead-up to the 1940 evacuation not solely fills in among the political background of that now notorious wartime debacle but in addition reclaims Winston Churchill (performed by Gary Oldman) from the dusty pages of historical past books.

 Watch on Netflix